 - Learn valuable leadership skills

-- Must be 16 years of age or older (currently a Junior or Senior in high school)
+- Must be 16 years of age or older by June 2020 (currently a Junior or Senior in high school)

 - Provide your own transportation